Privacy Policy

 How do we share your personal information?

-EV USA and EV UK are separate, but affiliated, entities that share common goals and certain resources.
-As such, your personal information may be shared amongst these two entities and our other affiliated organisations.
+Longview USA and Longview UK are separate, but affiliated, entities that share common goals and certain resources.
+As such, your personal information may be shared amongst these entities.

 Grant recipients

-For EA Funds, if you are a grantee, we may share your email address with other grantees as part of an email chain so that you can communicate with and support each other, but we will only do so with your explicit consent.
+If you are a grantee, we may share your personal information with other funders that might be interested in providing funding to you, but we will only do so with your explicit consent.

 We may share your personal information with our affiliate companies and organisations for the purposes set out in this notice.

 We may also share your personal information with third-party service providers, who will process it on our behalf for the purposes identified above.
-We use third-party providers of certain services such as but not exclusively website hosting, website analytics, behavioural remarketing services, marketing automation, payment processing, IT maintenance, and identity checking.
-We also pass information to our payment processing partner when you make a payment such as a donation—we do not generally store your card details when doing so.
+We use third-party providers of certain services such as, but not exclusively, financial and accounting services, legal services, IT services, event-and travel-related services, and communications services.
+We also pass information to our payment processing partner when you make a payment such as a donation — we do not generally store your card details when doing so.

 Other than that, we may share your personal information: